Lee H. Yearley | Curriculum Vitae

-“William James as Virtue Theorist.” in The Cries of the Wounded: William James, Moral Philosophy, and the Moral Life.
+“William James as Virtue Theorist.”
+William James, Moral Philosophy, and the Ethical Life.
 Jacob Goodson, ed., Lanham, Maryland: Roman and Littlefield.
 (52 manuscript pages)

 “ Zhuang zi’s Radical Virtue Ethics: A Journey.” in The Ethics of Ease – The ZhuangZi on the Norms of Life.”
 D. Schilling, ed., Lun Wen – Studien zur Geistesgeschichte und Literatur Chinas, H. van Ess, ed., Wiesbaden: Harrasowitz (35 manuscript pages)

 “New Religious Virtues.” in Comparative Religious Ethics.
 Charles Matthews, Matthew Puffer, Mark Storsiee, eds.
 Abington, England: Routledge, [A reprinting of the University Lecture in Religion I gave at Arizona State University.]